 #7) Sending an unprofessional looking proposal

-A professional proposal is both a functional document and a way to promote confidence in your company.
-It allows you to spell out your services clearly and present pricing in a straightforward and uncomplicated manner.
+Any item you send to a client is part of your company's perceived value, and the greater the perceived value, the more truly valuable your experience becomes.
+A professional proposal is both a functional document and a way to build confidence in your company.
+It lets you spell out your services clearly and present pricing in a straightforward, uncomplicated way.
 Using templates from services like Proposify or DealHub can actually help increase your business.

 #6) Selling public tours as private events